nenamoree9/devcraft/README.md

 ----Minecraft Week (0.1)----

 First, do the same process you will do when you download a Devcraft version.
-Next, open the Res folder.
+There are 2 folders in the root of the Devcraft version folder;
+- Res
+- Shaders

+The "Res" folder is

-There are 3 folders;
+There are 3 folders inside the Res folder;
 - Blocks
 - Fonts
 - Textures